digitallyinduced/ihp/Guide/your-first-project.markdown

 ![Pretty empty](images/first-project/new_comment.png)

 We can see, there is a post id field which is field with a lot of 0s.
 When we try to submit this form, it will fail because there is no post with this id.
-Let's first make it possible, that the post id is automtaically set to the post where we originally clicked on "New Comment".
+Let's first make it possible, that the post id is automatically set to the post where we originally clicked on "New Comment".

 For that, open `Web/Types.hs`.
 We can see the definition of `CommentsController`: